-Pregnancy reflexology also known as maternity and antenatal reflexology is about nurturing the expectant mother during her pregnancy journey.
+Pregnancy reflexology also known as maternity and antenatal reflexology ihelps relax and nurture the expectant mother during her pregnancy.
 It is a wonderful therapy which treats the whole body by working on the feet to reduce and alleviate pregnancy symptoms during each trimester.

 Similar to traditional reflexology, pregnancy reflexology treats the feet using massage techniques, pressure points and gentle movements on all the reflexes.
 It is a very soothing relaxing therapy which has many benefits throughout the course of pregnancy.
 By working on the thousands of nerve endings and reflexes in the feet, it essentially helps to bring the body into balance and promotes relaxation.
 If you are in your third trimester, overdue or in early post pregnancy why not find out more about a reflexology home visit.